Chapter Projects and Activities

 Angling Arts Education

 Our angling arts education classes provide participants introductory and intermediate fly fishing skills, fly tying lessons, and rod building classes taught by experienced members of the ENCTU.
 The classes are perfect for the beginner fisherman desiring to learn the sport or experienced anglers seeking to brush up their skills.
 Angling arts education classes begin in April each year and are held in Charleston and in Hurricane.
-For a full schedule of classes, please click here.

 Brown Trout Fingerling Stockings

 Each year, the ENCTU stocks thousands of brown trout fingerlings in streams across central and southern West Virginia.
 Many times these brown trout fingerlings are stocked by hand using buckets and often by backpack into areas unreachable by vehicle.
 Since the late 1970's, the ENCTU has stocked 1,350,000 trout.
-Click here for a full schedule of stockings.

 Limestone Fines Placements

 Beginning in 2004, this program treats three streams: two had no brook trout and one had a marginal population due to lost buffering capacity of soil from acid rainfall.
 All three are doing better with brook trout returning and thriving in the streams.
 The “Bucket Brigade” volunteers over the last four years, have carried more than 31.5 tons of limestone fines over 1⁄4 mile, and placed them into an unnamed tributary of the Middle Fork of the Williams River.
-Check the events page for the dates for this annual event.

 Monthly Trout Unlimited Meetings